 Lesson #10: Know When To Say, "That was lovely, now let's go home", and Know When Not To Listen.

 We left the park at the start of sunset, having actually hiked and played the full three hours allotted.
 We were all tired and ready to head home.
 Except....have you ever been to Hinsdale, NH?
 Part of this small town was built around the Ashuelot River, basis for another blog I did on the Ashuelot Rail Trail.
 This section of the river meets the Connecticut River, and if Pisgah is a favorite wilderness, the Connecticut is my favorite River!
 How could we not watch the sunset over the river since it was only a mile from the Kilburn Trailhead?!

+I set out with goals and plans and maps.
+I ended with extraordinary memories and the conviction that, as usual, my kids and husband are a lot of fun to hang around with!
 I hope you'll explore this corner of NH soon, I know I will be exploring more of Pisgah, including the summit, in the near future.
 You can read more about changes happening in the Park under the guidance of its new Park Manager, Ralph (Whip) Newell, in the Keene Sentinel article written this week.